Negligence Claims Against Surveyors

 What about costs?

-Your surveyor will almost certainly be insured, which means that they will be able to pay you damages and a large proportion of your costs, in the event that you bring a successful claim against them.
+Your surveyor will almost certainly be insured, which means that their insurer will be able to pay you any damages that are agreed or awarded by the court, and a large proportion of your costs, in the event that you bring a successful claim against them.

-We appreciate that if your surveyor has caused you loss, that you may struggle to pay legal fees up front.
+We appreciate that if your surveyor has caused you loss, that you may struggle to pay legal fees when you first come to us.
 This is why we have designed a range of flexible funding options for our clients, which can include conditional (no win no fee) agreements for appropriate cases.

 What should I do next?

-Samuels Solicitors has been acting for clients with professional negligence claims against surveyors for many decades, and this is a niche specialism for us.
+Samuels Solicitors has acted for clients with professional negligence claims against surveyors for many decades, and this is a niche specialism for us.

-If you think that you have a claim against a surveyor, contact us today for a no obligation chat.
+If you think that you have a claim against a surveyor, contact us today for a no obligation chat to find out how we can help you recover compensation.

 Latest Negligence Claims Against Surveyors News